 CY Yes This is mandatory and it is requested by all financial institutions and other service providers.
 In addition, KYC documentation and onboarding completed forms need to be original (with wet ink signatures) and/or apostilled or certified by certifying officers.

 Agreements for the provision of investment and/or custody services are signed in the physical presence of witnesses.
 CZ Yes Foundation documentation is required, notarized, apostilled.
 DE Yes In principle, scanned originals are accepted, whereby exceptions may apply.
 We are in process to accept digital signatures on onboarding forms and agreements.
 Lots of different laws concerning the technical infrastructure for personal and corporate identifiaction concerning i.a. concerning corporate statutes, regiser extracts, CEO IDs 4) We are in discussions with our Legal Department to move to fully digital contracting.
 KYC and due diligence documents can be submitted fully digital.
-FR Yes Two entities highlight that if the digital exchange of account opening documents is supported, the latter require either digital or wet-ink signatures; hence both solutions still need to be supported (digital one requiring the counterparty to be equipped to use it).
 PT No 1) The transmission of physical documents are held with wet ink signatures.
 SK Yes It is possible to work with el. documents (e.g. scanned docs) for KYC purposes, however for client onboarding certain documents must be signed by wet ink.
+X-border service providers Majority of respondents need to handle physical documents with wet ink signatures for customer on-boarding or customer due diligence.